usnistgov/FCpy/README.md

 ## Benchmarks

 Using ```%timeit``` magic command in IPython.
-All examples run on a Dell Latitute 5420 laptop with Intel i7-1185G7 processor @ 3.00GHz.
+All examples run on a Dell Latitude 5420 laptop with Intel i7-1185G7 processor @ 3.00GHz.

 Zero counts, zero background (compare no correction vs. correction):